Clay City, Indiana

 Clay City is a town in Harrison Township, Clay County, Indiana, United States.
 The population was 861 at the 2010 census.
 It is part of the Terre Haute Metropolitan Statistical Area.

 History

-Clay City was originally called Markland, and under the latter name was platted in 1873 when the railroad was extended to that point.
+Clay City was originally called Markland, and under this latter name was platted in 1873 when the railroad was extended to that point.

-It was originally called "Markland," but that name could not be used because another post office in Indiana used that name.
-The name "Huntersville" was adopted in honor of U.S. Congressman Morton C. Hunter.
+However, there was another post office with that name in the state, so this name could not be used because there was already an extant "Markland, Indiana."
+The name Huntersville was then adopted in honor of Congressman Morton C. Hunter.
 The Congressman was not popular in the local area, however, so residents objected to the name, and the name "Clay City" was eventually chosen by a local committee.
 Clay City is named for Kentucky statesman Henry Clay.

 Geography

 Clay City is located at 39°16′37″N 87°6′43″W (39.277048, -87.112079).

 According to the 2010 census, Clay City has a total area of 0.54 sqmi, all land.